Small Grants

-The Social History Society maintains a Small Grants Fund to support research, events and activities by members of the Society.
+The Social History Society maintains a Small Grants Fund to support our members to carry out research activities and hold events.

-We give priority to activities and research that would otherwise remain unfunded and that will lead to further dissemination.
-We are especially supportive of research or other activities that could lead to publication in Cultural and Social History or our book series, or provide sessions at our annual conference.
+We give priority to activities and event that would otherwise remain unfunded and that will lead to further dissemination.
+We are especially supportive of activities that could lead to publication in Cultural and Social History or our book series, or provide sessions at our annual conference.
+Due to the large number of applications we receive, we are unlikely to fund individual travel to conferences.

 Grants can be used towards directly incurred research costs, for example costs of conference organising, consumables, travel and subsistence, equipment purchase, childcare, research assistance and similar immediate costs of conducting research.